-Vitamin B Complex is a vitamin supplement manufactured in the USA by Divine Bounty.
+B-Complex “100” is a vitamin supplement manufactured in the USA by Solgar.
 It contains all the vitamins of the B complex, which are essential for life.

 The deficit of these vitamins can cause several illnesses, some of them serious.
 In the section of water-soluble vitamins of this writing you can get information on this subject.

-Vitamin B Complex is the best-selling supplement of its category on Amazon USA.
+B-Complex “100” is one of the best selling supplements in its category on Amazon USA.
 There are hundreds of opinions about its quality expressed by people who have used it; most of them have rated it as a five-star product.

 If you are under the age of 18, pregnant or breastfeeding, you should not take this supplement without consulting your doctor.

 The advantages of this supplement compared to other similar ones are its excellent quality, its low price and it covers the needs of all the vitamins of the B complex.